1974 Super Outbreak: Louisville–Buckner, Kentucky

-Monticello, Indiana
+Otterbein–Monticello–Wolcottville, Indiana

 This half-mile (0.8 km) wide F4 tornado developed (as part of a tornado family that moved from Illinois to Michigan for 260 miles) during the late afternoon hours.
-This tornado produced the longest damage path recorded during the 1974 Super Outbreak, on a southwest to northeast path that nearly crossed the entire state of Indiana.
+This tornado produced the longest damage path recorded during the outbreak, on a southwest to northeast path that nearly crossed the entire state of Indiana.
 According to most records (including the presented map of north Indiana), this tornado formed just southwest of Otterbein in northeast Warren County in west central Indiana, and ended in LaGrange County just northwest of Valentine – a total distance of about 121 mi.
 Further analysis by Ted Fujita indicated that at the start of the tornado path near Otterbein, downburst winds (also called "twisting downburst") disrupted the tornado's inflow which caused it to briefly dissipate before redeveloping near Brookston in White County at around 4:50 pm EDT and then traveled for 109 mi.
 It also struck portions of six other counties, with the hardest hit being White County and its town of Monticello.
 Much of the town was destroyed including the courthouse, some churches and cemeteries, 40 businesses and numerous homes as well as three schools.
 It also heavily damaged the Penn Central bridge over the Tippecanoe River.
-Overall damage according to the NOAA was estimated at about US$250 million with US$100 million damage in Monticello alone.
+Overall damage according to the NOAA was estimated at US$250 million with US$100 million damage in Monticello alone.

 After the tornado struck Monticello, the tornado reached peak strength and completely leveled several farms northwest of town.
 The tornado then went on to tear through the west side of Rochester, where businesses were destroyed and homes were completely leveled and swept away.
 Riddle Elementary School was badly damaged as well.
 The tornado then struck Talma, destroying most of the town, including a fastening plant and the schoolhouse.
 The tornado continued northeast and struck the south sides of Atwood and Leesburg, with additional severe damage occurring at both locations.
 The tornado then crossed Dewart Lake and Lake Wawasee, destroying multiple lakeside homes and trailers.
 The Wawasee Airport was hard hit, where hangars were destroyed and planes were thrown and demolished.
 The tornado destroyed several buildings as it passed between Ligonier and Topeka, including Perry School and a Monsanto plant.
-Train cars near the plant blown off the tracks and thrown into the building.
+Train cars near the plant were blown off the tracks and thrown into the building.
 The tornado then finally dissipated near Oliver Lake airfield.